bluesky/ophyd/doc/source/architecture.rst

 Read-able Interface
 -------------------

-The bare minimum of functions that an objects needs to implement is
+The minimum set of methods an object must implement is

 .. autosummary::
    :toctree: _as_gen